Genetics and Climate. Is there a connection?

-The swallow, the heron, and the stork, these are just a few examples of behavior change because of Climate Change, it makes one think, don’t you agree?
+The swallow, the heron, and the stork are just a few examples of behavior change because of Climate Change, it makes one think, don’t you agree?

 Source; Newspaper Sur, an article from Fernando Minana.

 Photo Source: Pixabay

-Birds eat insect and their food source is in sharp decline.
+Birds eat insects and their food source is in sharp decline.
 The disappearance of some species will leave a gap in the food chain.
 This again will collaps the total setup.
 Humanity is just another species and we will also suffer.
 Perhaps you would like to read my post on insects.